xinweiiiii/interns-interview/README.md

 # Task
 Choose only 1 of the problem to work on:

-**A.** Pre-process the data into and store into a database, create a metadata dashboard for this dataset e.g. how many rows, columns, missing values, etc.
+**A.** Pre-process the data and store into a database, create a metadata dashboard for this dataset e.g. how many rows, columns, missing values, etc.

 or.